 - port number of the Ethernet port;

-- MAC address of the Ethernet port.
+- MAC address of the Ethernet port (i.e. DS-TT MAC address).

 The TSN AF may use this information to construct IEEE managed objects, to interwork with IEEE TSN networks.

-The TSN AF decides the TSN QoS information (i.e. priority, delay and maximum TSC Burst Size) based on the received the configuration information of 5GS Bridge from the CNC as defined in clause 5.28.2 of TS 23.501 [2], the bridge delay information at the TSN AF and the UE-DS-TT Residence time.
+The TSN AF requests related to TSN configuration are sent on the AF session associated with the DS-TT MAC address.
+The TSN AF decides the TSN QoS information (i.e. priority, delay and maximum TSC Burst Size) based on the received configuration information of 5GS Bridge from the CNC as defined in clause 5.28.2 of TS 23.501 [2], the bridge delay information at the TSN AF and the UE-DS-TT Residence time.

-The PCF receives a request from the TSN AF that shall include:

-- UE MAC address (i.e. MAC address of the DS-TT port) for PDU session.

 The PCF receives a request from the TSN AF that may include:

 - Service data flow filter containing the Flow Descriptions (e.g. Ethernet PCP, VLAN ID, destination MAC address of the TSN stream);